-A Biscuit Cake is an excellent choice for William’s groom’s cake – it is Queen Elizabeth’s favorite cake!
+A chocolate biscuit cake is an excellent choice for William's groom's cake - it is Queen Elizabeth's favorite cake!
 She enjoys this incredibly rich dessert for afternoon tea, and William first enjoyed it at tea as well.

 At our wedding, one of my favorite aspects was planning a special and super fun groom's cake for Jason.
 He is a drummer, and I had a cake made into a marching snare drum, complete with drumsticks!